Speedykom/Regional-Pandemic-Analytics/README.md

-# Regional-Pandemic-Analytics
+# COHIS

-RePan: A regional pandemic analytics tool to collect, analyze, and report granular and aggregated data from multiple sources for informed decision-making.
+COHIS: A regional pandemic analytics tool to collect, analyze, and report granular and aggregated data from multiple sources for informed decision-making.

-# What is RePan
+# What is COHIS

-RePan is a state-of-the-art regional pandemic analytics tool that provides high-level insights into the pandemic situation across multiple countries.
+COHIS is a state-of-the-art regional pandemic analytics tool that provides high-level insights into the pandemic situation across multiple countries.
 It allows decision-makers to monitor and manage the pandemic situation with a high level of granularity and aggregated data.
 The tool can analyze data from diverse sources, including hospital admission rates, mortality rates, test positivity rates, and vaccination rates.
-RePan's advanced data analysis algorithms enable decision-makers to identify trends and patterns in the pandemic situation across different countries.
+COHIS's advanced data analysis algorithms enable decision-makers to identify trends and patterns in the pandemic situation across different countries.
 The tool provides insights into the effectiveness of existing measures and identifies areas that require immediate attention.
-RePan's user-friendly interface enables decision-makers to access high-level insights and also view detailed and granular data for each country.
+COHIS's user-friendly interface enables decision-makers to access high-level insights and also view detailed and granular data for each country.
 This level of granularity empowers decision-makers to make informed decisions that are specific to the situation in each country.
-RePan is a game-changer, providing decision-makers with a reliable and efficient way to monitor and manage the pandemic situation at a regional level while still allowing for a granular view of the data within each country.
+COHIS is a game-changer, providing decision-makers with a reliable and efficient way to monitor and manage the pandemic situation at a regional level while still allowing for a granular view of the data within each country.

 # Makefile